dhananjaypatkar/ActivityRecognitionData/README.md

 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #### Steps to reproduce this project
+- Open and run script data-prep.R (this will download required dependencies and data set)

-Open the R script run_analysis.r using a text editor. follow the instructions in run-analysis.md
+- Open the R script run_analysis.R
-Run the R script run_analysis.r
+- Run the R script run_analysis.r

 #### Outputs produced